Drylongso (film)

 Drylongso is a 1998 American coming-of-age drama film directed by Cauleen Smith, who co-wrote the film with Salim Akil.
-The film which was shot on location in Oakland, California on 16 mm film, centers on a young Black photography student and deals with numerous issues relating to race, gender, and identity.
+The film, which was shot on location in Oakland, California on 16-millimeter film, centers on a young black photography student and deals with numerous issues relating to race, gender and identity.
 The title is derived from the Gullah word for "ordinary."

 Drylongso was screened at film festivals around the United States and won multiple awards, including an Independent Spirit Award for Smith and the Grand Jury Prize at the Urbanworld Film Festival.

 The film received a restoration and theatrical re-release in March 2023 from Janus Films.

 Plot

 Pica Sullivan is a young art student who lives with her mother and grandmother in Oakland.
 She works a nighttime job papering walls, which puts her safety at risk.
 As an outlet for her dysfunctional home life, she photographs young African American men with the belief they are an "endangered species" who may one day become extinct.
 Her night job affects her attendance in photography class, which she is also struggling with because she uses a Polaroid for her photos and not the requisite 35 mm camera.
 One night, Pica meets Tobi, a young woman who is left beaten on a street curb by her abusive boyfriend.
 Pica learns Tobi disguises herself as a man to protect herself from violence.
 Pica and Tobi bond over their shared fears for their safety.
 Pica also becomes enmeshed in news reports of the "Westside Slasher", a serial killer who is claiming victims in the neighborhood, with some of the young men she has photographed being amongst the victims.